Tuesday, February 26, 2008

 It is imperative that all these Yogas should be carried out in practice; mere theories about them will not do any good.
 First we have to hear about them, then we have to think about them... and we have to meditate on them, realise them, until at last they become our whole life.
 No longer will religion become a bundle of ideas or theories, nor an intellectual assent; it will enter into our very self...
 Religion is realisation; not talk or doctrines nor theories...
 It is being and becoming not hearing and acknowledging.
 From "The Ideal of a Universal Religion."
 Selections, p.
 161.

-The roles of listening and discussion have now become ambiguous.
-Note that the above passage begins by recommending the practices of listening (shravana) and deliberation/discussion (manana), but then concludes with their dismissal.
-This kind of inconsistency is typical among modernist reinterpretations of Vedanta that attempt to draw upon the authority of traditional Vedanta while simultaneously attempting to dismiss it.
+In this passage the roles of listening and discussion have become ambiguous.
+The passage begins by recommending the practices of listening (shravana) and deliberation/discussion (manana), but then concludes with their dismissal.
+This kind of inconsistency is typical of modern interpretations of Vedanta that attempt to draw upon the authority of traditional Vedanta while simultaneously dismissing its core principles.
 Perhaps, it might be argued, the point is that listening and deliberation/discussion are not, on their own, sufficient for realization.
 This makes for an facile compromise, but it does not adequately take into account Vivekananda's repeated denunciations of "talking."

-I would suggest that the dichotomy here between "talking" and "practising" is largely a polemical construct, and that Vivekananda has someone in mind when he refers to "talking" -- be it the Christian minister, European professor of philosophy, or Indian pandita.
+I would suggest that the dichotomy here between "talking" and "practising" is largely a polemical construct, and that Vivekananda has someone in mind when he refers to "talking"; namely, the Christian minister, European professor of philosophy, and Indian pandita.
 In other words, it is only the talk of certain teachers that need be dismissed; the rants of the Neo-Vedantin may still be taken to heart.

 IV.
 Experience as the Essence of Religion and the Basis of Authority

-As already noted, Vivekananda replaces traditional revelation with personal "experience."
+As already noted, Vivekananda replaces traditional revelatory scripture with personal "experience."
 Like Debendranath and Keshab, Vivekananda views religious experience as the essential core of religion:

 Religion consists soley in realisation.
 Doctrines are methods, not religion.
 From "Inspired Talks."
 Selections, p.
 33